 It is useful to create and utilise a Skills & Competencies Indicator Key when analysing responses from the skill archive.
 Such a key separates skills into a number of categories, and explains how to identify skills from the data.
-An example of a key used in the OSHub evaluation can be seen in Table 7.
+An example of a key used in the OSHub evaluation can be seen in Table 6.7.

-Table 7: Skills and Competencies Indicator Key Example (OSHub).
+Table 6.7: Skills and Competencies Indicator Key Example (OSHub).

-SKILLS INDICATORS OF SKILLS IMPLEMENTATIONS OF SKILLS Scientific Literacy Explain phenomena scientifically Learners are referencing / explaining scienti- fic phenomena

-Designing scientific enquiry Learners are referencing experimenting/evaluating Interpret data and evidence scientifically Learners are reflecting on data and making conclusions Learning operations Learners are referencing doing operations oncomputers Digital Literacy Uses of Technology Learners are referencing using technology to pro- duce project outcomes Developing an understan- ding of information (issue/ problem/challenge) Learners reference problem solving / completing the task Problem Solving & Critical Thinking Acting as a team / Completing the task Learners are referencing / explaining scienti- fic phenomena Reflecting and learning Learners reference completing the task through doing Learning by doing / Expression Learners learn or per- form creative skills thro- ugh doing / acting Creativity Knowledge Creation Learners develop new pie- ces of information about the creation process Cognitive Skills Learners reference cognitive skills - such as imagination, divergent / convergent thinking, motivation etc. Establishing and maintaining shared understanding Learners dialogue, standing, standing, visions ar Collaboration Working together Learners experience gether su by peers, and shari Learners are engaged in dialogue, share under- standing, perspectives, visions and sharing roles Collaboration Learners reference the positive experiences of working to- gether such as being inspired by peers, solving challenges and sharing responsibilities Display Diversity, equity, inclusion and justice Learners references sensitivity to the diversity of their group and audience, demonstrating flexibility, inclusion and trust
+SKILLS INDICATORS OF SKILLS IMPLEMENTATIONS OF SKILLS Explain phenomena scientifically Learners are referencing / explaining scienti- fic phenomena.
+Scientific Literacy Designing scientific enquiry Learners are referencing experimenting/evaluating.
+Interpret data and evidence scientifically Learners are reflecting on data and making conclusions.
+Learning operations Learners are referencing doing operations oncomputers.
+Digital Literacy Uses of Technology Learners are referencing using technology to pro- duce project outcomes.
+Developing an understan- ding of information (issue/ problem/challenge) Learners reference problem solving / completing the task.
+Problem Solving & Critical Thinking Acting as a team / Completing the task Learners are referencing / explaining scienti- fic phenomena.
+Reflecting and learning Learners reference completing the task through doing.

-Understanding others views Learners reference interpreting and distilling information from diverse sources con- sidering their perspective, emotions and experiences.
-Communication Expressing views Learners references expressing their own ideas and views using appropriate methods, language and protocols.
+Creativity Learning by doing / Expression Learners learn or per- form creative skills thro- ugh doing / acting.
+Knowledge Creation Learners develop new pie- ces of information about the creation process.
+Cognitive Skills Learners reference cognitive skills - such as imagination, divergent / convergent thinking, motivation etc. Collaboration Establishing and maintaining shared understanding Learners are engaged in dialogue, share under- standing, perspectives, visions and sharing roles.
+Working together Learners reference the positive experiences of working to- gether such as being inspired by peers, solving challenges and sharing responsibilities.
+Display Diversity, equity, inclusion and justice Learners references sensitivity to the diversity of their group and audience, demonstrating flexibility, inclusion and trust.
+Communication Understanding others views Learners reference interpreting and distilling information from diverse sources con- sidering their perspective, emotions and experiences.
+Expressing views Learners references expressing their own ideas and views using appropriate methods, language and protocols.
 Formats of communication Learners reference the mixed methods they may use to com- municate their views and ideas.
 Citizenship and Community Participation in community activities Learners references gaining knowledge of their community, participating in community projects and show motivation to improve their community.

 Personal development and Knowledge acquisition Exposure to new knowledge Learners references exploring novel topics and perspectives and expanding their own ideas, concepts and vocabulary.
 Personal Changes Learners references improving personal skills such as social / motivation, changing how they view the world and increasing their awareness.